 User Sampling is applied to a single output and sends only a subset, or sample of your data to an output.
 The main reason to do this is to control costs on services that charge by volume of data.
 Data is sampled on a user level, not an event level - if you select a 50% sample, mParticle forwards all data received from half of your users, not half of each user’s data.

 See Rules for more information about specific-output rules.

 Some services allow your incoming events to be translated into events specific to the service.
 For example, if you have a custom event named “NextLevel”, typically this event would be forwarded as a custom event to a service.
 With custom mappings, you can specify that this event be forwarded to a service using their specific event name.
 For example:

 |Criteo||User Level Finished||UserLevel|

-For partners that support custom mappings, the Output Service’s events are listed on the left side of the Custom Mappings tab.
-For each event, you can then select an mParticle event and associated attributes to map to the Partner’s event.
+For partners that support custom mappings, the output’s events are listed on the left side of the Custom Mappings tab.
+For each event, you can then select an mParticle event and associated attributes to map to the partner’s event.